10.10.2022

 Hydrogen will contribute to decarbonization in the future.
 Important political decisions are currently being made to promote the hydrogen economy: the EU’s Delegated Act (DA) specifies how hydrogen emissions are to be accounted for, as well as the amount below which it is considered low-carbon, or “green”.
 The proposed methodology for hydrogen accounting in the DA differs from the established life cycle assessment (LCA) methodology.
 The choice of emission accounting methodology results in a different assessment of the climatic impact of hydrogen in the case of electrolysis.
 This is relevant in practice since the methodology chosen can be decisive for compliance with the threshold prescribed in the regulations, such as the EU taxonomy.

-Our results show that this is indeed relevant in practice: even if only solar power is used in the electrolysis, the threshold can be exceeded by applying LCA methodology and a common LCA database.
+In principle, the DA method for the emission accounting of hydrogen is a simplified method compared to the LCA, since plants are not accounted for.
+However, the choice of the accounting method in the EU taxonomy is to be regarded as critical.
+In practice, hydrogen balancing according to DA is preferable to LCA for producers, as it leads to a lower carbon footprint.
+However, since only one threshold is given, the same hydrogen can be balanced as green once and fail the sustainability criterion once, depending on the method.
+Our results show that this is relevant in practice: even if only solar electricity is used for electrolysis, the threshold is exceeded in a LCA with values from a common life cycle assessment database.
 If the same process is balanced according to the DA specifications, the global warming potential remains below the threshold.
 In regulatory terms, the DA method is therefore likely to prevail, however, accounting in accordance with the ISO standards is established in other business relationships.
 This can lead to companies accounting for the same product using different emission accounting methods, resulting in additional expense.

 This analysis was developed within the framework of the transfer research project Trans4ReaL (FKZ: 003EWT001A), which scientifically accompanies the living labs of the energy transition in the field of hydrogen.
 The evaluation serves as a first discussion basis for the emission accounting of “green” hydrogen.